Menu

 5. Keep a Record of Every Occasion

-Buy a journal so that you can track every time the boss shares gossip about you.
+Buy a journal so that you can track every time you the boss shares gossip about you.
 Stay as focused on the facts as you can.
 For example, cite the day and time, when it happened, and who the boss was speaking to.

 Include as many details as possible about the kind of gossip that was being shared, too.